shravanikoona19/order-service/README.md

 # order-service

-Simple Spring Boot service created by **Shravani Koona** as a starting point for a microservices-based order system.
+ Spring Boot service created by **Shravani Koona** as a starting point for a microservices-based order system.

 ## Tech Stack